 Over 20 women showed up for the first organizational meeting and nearly 40 showed up for our first practice in May of 2010.
 We had the range of skaters… wall huggers to figure skaters and even a few who had actually seen a derby bout!

 During the next 2 months we had our weekly practices and went to every available open skate at the rink.
 We started getting our organization defined, had elections for officers, and started studying the rules.
 It was overwhelming at times… we had expected about 5 or 6 skaters to be in the initial group.
 We planned to start small and grow slowly but the news of Roller Derby in Monterey County just couldn’t be kept quiet.

 Then in August 2010 we were blessed to have a transfer skater from the east coast move to Monterey.
 Pippy Longstalker was an experienced derby competitor and agreed to serve as our head coach.
-Our skills and techniques continued to improve... members continued to join... we worked hours and hours to write by-laws, form a non-profit corporation (in formation), connect with other leagues for informal scrimmages, and become completely immersed in the world of derby.
-The next step that we are hoping to take is to become a WFTDA Apprentice League and continue our move forward with this awesome sport!
+Our skills and techniques continued to improve… members continued to join… we worked hours and hours to write by-laws, form a non-profit corporation (in formation), connect with other leagues for informal scrimmages, and become completely immersed in the world of derby.
+Now that we are a WFTDA Member League, we plan to continue our move forward with this awesome sport!